 A design1 is protected by a right in a registered design to the extent that the design is both new and has individual character2.
 For these purposes, a design is new if no identical design or no design whose features differ only in immaterial details has been made available to the public before the relevant date3.
-A design has individual character if the overall impression it produces on the informed user differs from the overall impression produced on such a user by any design which has been made available to the public before the relevant date4.
+A design has individual character if the overall impression it produces on the informed user differs from the overall impression produced on such a user by

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.